nearform/titus/docs/devops/aws/README.md

   }
   ```

+1. Init terraform: run the command `terraform init`

-1. Now run the command `terraform plan` and with some luck you have no errors and a report of 90+ resources creaated.
+1. Now run the command `terraform plan` and with some luck you have no errors and a report of 90+ resources created.

 1. Run the command: `terraform apply` - type yes when asked and sit back.